tfausak/tfausak.github.io/_posts/2014-03-04-haskeleton-a-haskell-project-skeleton.md

 Let's provide an executable that uses the library.
 It shouldn't live at the top level either, so create an `executable` directory for it.
 Unlike the library, don't name this after your package.
-Just call is `Main.hs` instead.
+Just call it `Main.hs` instead.

 {% highlight hs %}
 -- executable/Main.hs